ACME Configuration#

 authoritative name server for the For example, to verify the domain This configuration delegates DNS resolution for

-This method allows requesting wildcard certificates, e.g. a certificate that
+This method allows requesting wildcard certificates, e.g., a certificate that

-will include the entry Attention The applicability of this scenario largely depends on the capabilities of
+includes the entry Attention The applicability of this scenario largely depends on the capabilities of

 your DNS provider; some providers do not allow such configurations.
 The configuration is generally similar to the example in the previous section.